 By 1990, when I sold the network, we had produced over 3,000 original programs in sign language, featuring some of the deaf community’s best talent, including: Julianne Gold, Julianna Fjeld, Bob Daniels, Bob Hiltermann, Rita Corey, Ed Chevy, Jeff & Sheila Lenham, Fran Ripplinger, Ed Waterstreet, Linda Bove, Phyllis Frelich, C.J.
 Jones, Margo Cienik, Mary Beth Barber, Terrylene, Herb Larson, Freda Norman, Bobbie Beth Scoggins, Billy Seago, Nancy & Richard Kendall, Douglas Ray Kennedy, Gregory Koppel, Willy Conley, Charles Katz, Kevin Mills, Dean Sheridan, and David Sladek.

 The Silent Network was purchased in May of 1990 by a group in San Antonio, TX who operated it for 10.5 years and expanded to a 24/7 network.
-The network went off the air on January 1, 2000.
+The network went off the air on cable television on January 1, 2000.

 Quite a bit has happened since I began in 1979.
 Marlee Matlin won an Academy Award, Julianna Fjeld won a national Emmy Award, Phyllis Frelich won a Tony Award, the “Deaf President Now” crusade at Gallaudet University held a nation spellbound and of course, President Herbert Walker Bush signed into law the American’s With Disabilities Act in 1990.
 The words “politically correct” became part of American lexicon, the phrase “hearing-impaired” was changed to “individuals who are deaf or hard of hearing,” and captioning became a federal mandate.
 But how much progress has really been made?